 How quickly should I use emergency contraception after unprotected sex?

 Ideally, you should take emergency contraception, such as Plan B, as soon as possible after unprotected sex.
 For Plan B or the other generic versions, you should take the pill within three days or 72-hours after unprotected sex.
-Another form of an emergency contraceptive pill is called Ella, which can be purchased online with a prescription and is said to be more effective than Plan B. Ella can prevent pregnancy if taken within five days after unprotected sex.
+Another form of an emergency contraceptive pill is called Ella, which can be purchased online with a prescription and is said to be more effective than Plan B, especially for those who weigh between 155-195 pounds.
+Ella can prevent pregnancy if taken within five days after unprotected sex.

 Are there age restrictions for buying Plan B or other emergency contraceptives?